ffund/ml-sys-ops/docs/units/2-cloud-computing.md

 [Lab manual: Cloud Computing on Chameleon](https://teaching-on-testbeds.github.io/cloud-chi/){: .btn .btn-green }

 You will submit screenshots and answer questions about this assignment in Gradescope.
 The link to the Gradescope submission is in Brightspace.
+You should review the Gradescope assignment before you begin, so that you know in advance exactly what you will need to submit.

 {:.important }